deltachat/securejoin/source/new.rst

       Bob's device automatically includes Bob's Autocrypt key in the message.

 3. Alice's device receives the "vc-request" message.
+   As with any incoming Autocrypt message, she saves Bob's public key.

    a) She looks up the invite code for the ``INVITENUMBER``.
    If the ``INVITENUMBER`` does not match